RDFLib/pyLODE/README.rst

 Online Service
 --------------
-An online API to access pyLODE is now available in test mode at https://kurrawong.net/pylode-online.
+An online version of pyLODE is now available at https://pylode.surroundaustralia.com/.

 Local server - Falcon
 ---------------------